pmndrs/zustand/CONTRIBUTING.md

 1. Separately, clone the `pmndrs/docs`. (you don't need to fork it).
 2. Inside the `pmndrs/docs` directory:
    1. Create a `.env` file in the root directory with the next environment variables: `MDX=docs/zustand/docs` and `HOME_REDIRECT=/getting-started/introduction`.
-   2. Install dependencies by running `npm install`.
+   2. Run `npm install` to install dependencies.
-   3. Start the dev server by running `npm run dev`.
+   3. Run `npm run dev` to start the dev server.
    4. Navigate to [`http://localhost:3000`](http://localhost:3000) to view the documents.
 3. Go Back to the forked repository:
-   1. Install dependencies by running `pnpm install`.
+   1. Run `pnpm install` to install dependencies.
    2. Navigate to the [`docs`](./docs/) folder and make necessary changes to the documents.
    3. Add your changes to the documents and see them live reloaded in the browser. (if you don't see changes, try `control + c`, then run `npm run dev` in the cloned `pnmdrs/docs` repository)
 4. Follow step 4 and onwards from the [General](#General) guide above to bring it to the finish line.